Acquiring Your Visa

 The best way to find out where your local Sri Lankan High Commission is, is to Google it and then gauge whether or not it’s realistic to visit in person, or if you need to post your documents.
 Please note that if you post your documents it can take up to 14 working days for them to be returned to you, so please budget your time appropriately.

-Travelling before your placement, either for work or pleasure, can complicate your visa applications and may affect when and where you need to apply.
+Travelling or going on holiday in the 3 week lead up to your placement, either for work or pleasure, can complicate your visa applications and may affect when and where you need to apply.
 It is imperative you make us aware of any intentions to travel before your placement commences so we can work with you to formulate an effective plan.
+Please be aware that you may need to make arrangements to collect your visa in person, rather than applying via post.
 Any additional requirements relating to assisting you with obtaining your visa may be subject to a £45 administration fee.

 The NYSC and Your Visa Agreement